In wasting children, a richer India sees "national shame"

 Poor hygiene, low public health spending and little education and awareness have not helped.
 Age-old customs discriminating against women such as child marriage have also contributed, but are far harder to tackle, say experts.

-In addition, shoddy management of food stocks, subsidised carbohydrate-rich food that fuel and fill the poor rather than truly nourishing them and real shortages in its poorest states have worsened the problem.
+In addition, shoddy management of food stocks, subsidized carbohydrate-rich food that fuel and fill the poor rather than truly nourishing them and real shortages in its poorest states have worsened the problem.

 "NUTRITION CRISIS"

-At the Shivpuri clinic, health worker Rekha Singh Chauhan tends to emaciated young children in a ward with a ganglion of electrical wires running across its paint-chipped walls.
+At the Shivpuri clinic, health worker Rekha Singh Chauhan tends to emaciated young children in a ward with a ganglion of electrical wires running cross its paint-chipped walls.

 "The situation becomes bad.
 Three children are made to share a bed and many have to sleep on the floor."